Premier Christian Radio Interview

 Mathew: When we were in Italy, we had such an amazing opportunity to share the gospel with all these guys in the hostel we were staying in.
 We always pray for divine appointments saying, “Holy Spirit what are you doing today, if we are a part of it, please make it plain.”

-Paul: The series is called ByFaith, a Journey of Discipleship.
-It’s not just about entertainment or missions; each episode has a theme about discipleship.
-In Nepal, the theme was discouragement and our need to overcome.
-We had a wild journey into Nepal, we expected an easy bus ride, but it turned into a 48 hour journey of roads that were crumbling into the rivers.
+Paul: The DVD is called ByFaith - World Mission.
+It’s not just about entertainment or missions.
+But in Nepal, We had a wild journey into the capital; we expected an easy bus ride, but it turned into a 48 hour journey of roads that were crumbling into the rivers.

 J.P: Oh my goodness.

 Paul: It was a nightmare getting in, but it was exciting.
-70% of the episode is the reality of our travelling and after the mission failed, we realised how God desired our obedience, not our success.
+70% of the part of that story is the reality of our travelling and after the mission in that nation failed, we realised how God desired our obedience, not our success.

 Mathew: This is what the Lord has called us to do, so we would.